syncfusion-content/flutter-docs/Flutter/linear-gauge/widget-marker-pointer.md

 documentation: ug
 ---

-# Linear Gauge widget marker pointers
+# Linear Gauge Widget Marker Pointers

 The `LinearWidgetPointer` in `SfLinearGauge` allows to use any Flutter widget as marker pointer.
 The below code snippet uses a [`container`](https://api.flutter.dev/flutter/widgets/Container-class.html) as marker widget.